simonsobs/nemo/docs/config.rst

             for :ref:`nemoCommand` to be able to output source flux densities in Jy.
             (e.g., the ACT beam profile files contain lines such as ``# solid angle = 188.17 +/- 4.84 nsr`` as part of the header).

+    There are some optional keys that may also be supplied:

+        :calibFactor (float):

+            If given, the map pixel values are multiplied by this number at the start of processing.
+This can be used re-scale/re-calibrate the maps without modifying the map files themselves.

     *Example:*